dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-ietf-pquip-hybrid-signature-spectrums.md

 on confidentiality, given the potential risk of store and decrypt attacks, where data encrypted today using traditional algorithms could be decrypted in the future by an attacker with a sufficiently powerful quantum computer, a.k.a. a Cryptographically-Relevant Quantum Computer (CRQC).

-While traditional authentication is only at risk once a CRQC exists, it is important to consider the transition to post-quantum authentication before this point.
-This is particularly relevant for systems where algorithm turn-over is complex or takes a long time (e.g., long-lived systems with hardware roots of trust), or where future checks on past authenticity play a role (e.g., digital signatures on legal documents).
+It is important to also consider transitions to post-quantum authentication; delaying such transitions creates risks.
+For example, attackers may be able to carry out quantum attacks against RSA-2048 years before the public is aware of these capabilities.
+Furthermore, there are applications where algorithm turn-over is complex or takes a long time.
+There are also applications where future checks on past authenticity play a role, such as long-lived digital signatures on legal documents.

 The relative newness of many (although not all) post-quantum algorithms means that less cryptanalysis of such algorithms is available than for